anishVNIT/Saliency-Aware-Dual-Stream-Learning-for-Blind-Underwater-Image-Quality-Assessment/README.md

-# Saliency-Aware Dual-Stream Learning for Blind Underwater Image Quality Assessment
+# Saliency-Guided Perceptual Representation Learning for Blind Underwater Image Quality Assessment

-This repository contains the official PyTorch implementation of our proposed **Saliency-Aware Dual-Stream Learning** framework for **Blind Underwater Image Quality Assessment (BUIQA)**.
+This repository contains the official PyTorch implementation of our proposed **Saliency-Guided Perceptual Representation Learning** framework for **Blind Underwater Image Quality Assessment (BUIQA)**.

 The proposed method integrates **Spectral Residual Saliency**, **ConvNeXt-Tiny**, and **Swin Transformer V2-Tiny** through a **cross-attention fusion mechanism** to jointly capture local degradation characteristics and global contextual information in underwater images.
 A hybrid correlation-aware loss is employed to improve consistency with subjective human quality perception.